MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A10-inference-quantitative_simulation.md

 ### Terminology review

-In today's activity, we will use simulation-based and theory-based methods to analyze a single quantitative variable.
+In today's activity, we will use simulation-based to analyze a single quantitative variable.
 Some terms covered in this activity are:

 * Null hypothesis